interactivefiction/vimform7/docsrc/source/index.rst

 * Vimform7 will not conflict with existing gnome-inform7 or other IF compilers that are installed on your system.
 For example, gnome-inform7 and Vimform7 can coexist on the same system with no issues.
 * Vimform7 will install OS packages for vim, lynx, make, and uuidgen.
 If your OS does not provide these packages, Vimform7 will not install.
 Note: Administrator permission is required to install these dependencies using your operating system's package manager.
 * Vimform7 itself is built entirely on shell scripts and vim scripting languages.
-All scripts/ plug-ins are installed within your home folder structure.
+All scripts/ plugins are installed within your home folder structure.

 Downloading An Archive
 ======================